Sylvexia/personal_research/10-29 Personal Research.md

 Author: Sylvex Hung
 # Summary:

-- Based on the MNIST model, we try to see what operation we need to convert.
+- Based on the MNIST model, we would like try to see what operation we need to convert.
+	- Now we are converting `memref`, `affine` operations' types.
 - Our whole project can be reduced 2 parts, currently:
 	- Modify type:
 		- We are forcing all the f32 to target integer type.